All services are available by appointment.

 Child Health Services

-Well Child physicals, School Physicals including Pre-school physicals and Sports Physicals are available by appointment.
+School Physicals, including Pre-school physicals, are available by appointment.

-Services include annual adolescent and women’s health examinations, pap smears as indicated, birth control methods, and screenings for sexually transmitted infections.
+Services include annual adolescent and women’s health examinations, pap smears as indicated, birth control methods, and counseling, testing, diagnosis, treatment, and partner follow up for persons with sexually transmitted infections.

 Foreign Travel Services

 Consultation and medical care for those traveling out of the country.
 These services are provided at our Clarke and Shenandoah County office locations.
 Services include consultation with a clinician, healthcare recommendations, preventive medication (including those preventing malaria) and immunizations.
 Travelers are strongly encouraged to contact the health department several months prior to their trip to assure that they receive all recommended immunizations and care before they leave the country.
 Travel to any country outside the United States (exception: Canada) should include a foreign travel consultation.